oogt/component-library/README.md

 ## Deploying
 An online version of this Storybook can be found at http://component-library.oogt-dev.nl/.
 To deploy it, run:
-`npm run deploy-storybook`
+`npm run deploy`

 It will run a build and deploy it to the S3 bucket.